 The stars beckon.
 Alas, interstellar distances are fantastically challenging.
 (A lightbeam needs 1/7th of a second to go around the world, but over 4 years to reach our Sun's nearest-neighbor star, Proxima Centauri.)
 Determined explorers at Breakthrough Starshot are developing miniature robot space probes — to be accelerated by laser light from Earth — whose cameras can reach Proxima Centauri in just 20 years!
 Among the wonders to be explored are Proxima's three known planets, including Proxima b, which orbits in this red dwarf star's "habitable zone."

-Our speaker, Dr. Pete Worden, is Executive Director of Breakthrough Starshot, and former Director of NASA Ames Research Center.
+Our speaker, Dr. S. Pete Worden, is Chairman of the Breakthrough Prize Foundation and Executive Director of the Breakthrough Initiatives (of which Breakthrough StarShot is one program).
+Formerly, Dr. Worden was Director of NASA Ames Research Center.

 Dr. Pete Worden

-This COVID-cautious FREE event will take place in Castro Valley High School's multipurpose auditorium.
-(Directions to be provided, here, soon.)
-For your own COVID safety, please consider wearing a protective mask.
+This COVID-cautious FREE event will take place in the spacious Castro Valley Library.
+For your own COVID safety — and that of others — please consider wearing a protective mask.

 Castro Valley Education Foundation [https://www.cvef.org]